Openbank-Java-Bootcamp/beatriz-perez-Midterm-Project-Banking-System/README.md

 ## Interest and fees
 ### Interest and Fees are applied automatically every time an account is accessed by AccountService methods

-- **Monthly maintenance fee:** reviewed any time an account is accessed and applied if appropriate through checkMaintenance() method.
+- **Monthly maintenance fee:** reviewed any time an account is accessed and applied if appropriate through checkConditions() method.
+- **Interests:** reviewed any time an account is accessed and applied if appropriate through checkConditions() method.
+It will check the type of the account and the date of the last review.
 - **Penalty fee:** applied any time the balance of an account goes below the minimum through applyPenaltyFeeIfApplicable() method.
 Previously we check if it has been already applied through checkPenaltyAlreadyApplied() method, so it is not applied twice.
-- **Interests:** reviewed any time an account is accessed and applied if appropriate through checkInterestRates() method.
-It will check the type of the account and the date of the last review.

 ***